denisvieriu/Bare-Metal-Lightweight-Hypervisor/README.md

 No need to install/bring additional dependencies.
 It has all ACPICA source files integrated and ready to build.

-For logging it support serial logging (most useful one) and VGA logging.
+For logging it supports serial logging (most useful one) and VGA logging.

 ## License